 Hillel Kharkov launched a new regional project “Hillel is everywhere”.
 Participants share excerpts from their favorite books, quotes, nigunim, and Jewish wisdom on the project’s Telegram channel.
 Each week, the coordinator of educational programs presents a weekly Torah portion.
 The number of project participants is growing every day.

 More than 400 students took part in an online lecture and conversation with the renowned psychologist Igor Geller.
-The Hillel Talks project also hosted online meetings with Nathan Sharansky and EAJC First Vice President, Vadim Rabinovich.
+The Hillel Talks project also hosted online meeting with Nathan Sharansky.

 The Quiz Box intellectual marathon attracted 85 Jewish teams from seven countries.
 Congratulations go to Nathan and his team (Kiev) on their victory!